Bi-directional Digital Twin and Edge Computing in the Metaverse: Abstract

 \section{Abstract}

 The Metaverse has emerged to extend our lifestyle beyond physical limitations.
-As essential components in the Metaverse, digital twins (DTs) are the digital replicas of physical items.
-End users access the Metaverse using a variety of devices (e.g., head-mounted devices (HMDs)), mostly lightweight.
-Multi-access edge computing (MEC) and edge networks provide responsive services to the end users, leading to an immersive Metaverse experience.
-With the anticipation to represent physical objects, end users, and edge computing systems as DTs in the Metaverse, the construction of these DTs and the interplay between them have not been investigated.
+As essential components in the Metaverse, digital twins (DTs) are the real-time digital replicas of physical items.
+Multi-access edge computing (MEC) provides responsive services to the end users, ensuring an immersive and interactive Metaverse experience.
+While the digital representation (DT) of physical objects, end users, and edge computing systems is crucial in the Metaverse, the construction of these DTs and the interplay between them have not been well-investigated.
 In this paper, we discuss the bidirectional reliance between the DT and the MEC system and investigate the creation of DTs of objects and users on the MEC servers and DT-assisted edge computing (DTEC).
-We also study the interplay between the DTs and DTECs to allocate the resources fairly and adequately and provide an immersive experience in the Metaverse.
-Owing to the dynamic network states (e.g., channel states) and mobility of the users, we discuss the interplay between local DTECs (on local MEC servers) and the global DTEC (on cloud server) to cope with the handover among MEC servers and avoid intermittent Metaverse services.
+To ensure seamless handover among MEC servers and to avoid intermittent Metaverse services, we also explore the interaction between local DTECs on local MEC servers and the global DTEC on the cloud server due to the dynamic nature of network states (e.g., channel state and users' mobility). \jiadong{We investigate a continual learning framework for resource allocation strategy in local DTEC through a case study.
+Our strategy mitigates the desynchronization between physical-digital twins, ensures higher learning outcomes, and provides a satisfactory Metaverse experience.}